mike4aday/SwiftlySalesforce/README.md

 	self.cache = tasks
 	fulfill(tasks)
 }.error {
-	// Any errors in the chain, e.g. loss of Internet connectivity, will be caught here (error) -> Void in
+	// Any errors in the chain would be caught here (error) -> Void in
 	reject(error)
 }